Akash161297/Eye-for-Blind/README.md

-# Eye for Blind
+# Eye for Blind (Image Captioning using Deep Learning Transformer)

-**Problem statement:** In this project, we have created a deep learning model which can explain the contents of an image in the form of speech through caption generation with an attention mechanism on Flickr8K dataset.
+**Problem statement:** In this project, I have created a deep learning model which can explain the contents of an image in the form of speech through caption generation with an attention mechanism on Flickr8K dataset.
 This kind of model is a use-case for blind people so that they can understand any image with the help of speech.
 The caption generated through a CNN-RNN model will be converted to speech using a text to speech library.